 Remember to take your TTC uniforms and a copy of your TTC diploma.
 Students are expected to wear their uniforms during satsang and lecture times.

 Uniforms are not provided for the course but are usually available for purchase at the ashram boutique.

 Foreign Nationals are required to bring their original passport with a valid visa for India.
-The correct visa for this course is the student visa.
+The correct visa for this course is the student visa, although entry visa is also acceptable.
 If one plans to stay in India for several weeks or months before or after the course doing other activities, the relevant High Commission or Embassy of India should be consulted regarding the appropriate visa.

 Other Sivananda Courses

 - Fasting and Detoxification